urol-e5/urol-e5.github.io/_posts/2022-03-09-Daily-Fieldwork-Post.md

 ### *Chlorophyll*

-Danielle prepared the chlorophyll samples to be processed 2022-03-09 by adding 1mL of acetone to each sample
+Danielle prepared the chlorophyll samples to be processed 2022-03-09 by adding 1mL of acetone to each sample and placing them in a dark fridge for 24 hours.
+Following the [Chlorophyll Protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-01-01-Chlorophyll-Protocol.md).

-### *meetings with Hollie*
+### *Meetings with Hollie*

 Danielle and Lauren met with Hollie together to discuss experimental design, logistics, and project progress.
 We both also met with Hollie indivdually to discuss individual progress.